One of the rarest Ford Mustangs in the world is for sale on Ebay right now for $3,000, and that's either way too much or not nearly enough for it.

 If it were in perfect condition, such a unique vehicle could be worth well over $100,000.
-As is, it hadn’t attracted any bidders with little over a day to go in the auction.
+As is, it hadn’t attracted any bidders at the time of this writing with little over a day to go in the auction.

 Still, Marti says he’s “seen worse cars brought back to life,” and he isn’t kidding.
 One of them that he helped authenticate was a 1968 Ford Mustang GT in similar condition to the Mach 1 that was found rotting away in a Mexican junkyard last year and turned out to be one of the cars used in the making of the Steve McQueen thriller “Bullitt.”
 The other resurfaced at the Detroit Auto Show in January afer being kept hidden away by the family that owned it for decades.

 Ralph Garcia, Jr hastily fixed up the Mexican Mustang following its discovery, but is now putting it through a proper restoration with input from Ford experts that he says is expected to be completed by the end of this summer.